 The purpose of tummy tuck plastic surgery is to change your body shape, not to lose weight.
-If fat is localized in the abdomen, but there is no excessive skin, then liposuction is an alternative to tummy tuck.
+If fat is localized in the abdomen, but there is no excess skin, then liposuction is an alternative to a tummy tuck.

 Risk factors of Abdominoplasty

 The tummy tuck surgery/ abdominoplasty poses various risks that include:

 - Unexpected Scarring.
 The incision scar is permanent after the tummy tuck surgery, but it is placed along the easily hidden bikini line.
 The length and visibility of the scar may differ from individual to individual.